JobService/job-service/configuration-tar/marathon-properties.md

 ####caf-fs-storage-hostPath
 - If using the file system based CAF Datastore, this property specifies the path on the host machine to the folder acting as the Datastore.
 This should be a folder docker can reach to be able to mount the folder on each container.

-####license-serverhost
-- This property specifies the Hostname or IP address of an IDOL License server.
-This is used by the Job Tracking worker container to retrieve a license file for Image Server. **Note this value must be replaced**

-####license-serverport
-- This property specifies the port number to connect to of the IDOL License server.
-This is used by the Job Tracking worker container to retrieve a license file for Image Server. **Note this value must be replaced**

 ####marathon-uris-root
 - The root folder that contains all files available for Marathon to copy into containers.